Seda Demir

-Seda Demir (born 8 March 1983) is a Turkish television and movie actress.
+Seda Demir is a Turkish television and movie actress.
 She rose to fame with her role in the TV series Yaprak Dökümü (2007–2010).

 Career

 Demir worked as a hostess in different fairs, and later registered at an acting agency with the encouragement of her friends.
 She was summoned for acting tests and short shootings several times, and for a while stopped showing up for the shootings.
 Her first job as an actress was in a commercial for Türkiye İş Bankası.
 She then started to appear in various commercials and advertisements.
 She made her TV debut with Yaprak Dökümü as Sedef.